pkottenbreit/cs207/README.md

 n/a | DCS_BIOS solution is implemented and coded | Nov 28
 n/a | 12 hours of testing in-game is complete on new DCS_BIOS system | Nov 28
 n/a | Joy2Key solution is implemented | n/a

+### Major barriers encountered
+This project sailed by quite easily.
+Although the timeline shifted slightly, there was nothing outside the bounds of 'reasonable'.
+We changed strategies about 4 times before settling on the simplest and most robust solution.
+Am I glad that we did not go ahead with daisy-chaining multiple arduinos via the "Wire" library to virtually expand the number of I/O ports.
+Although I would have liked to create a general purpose device that could communicate two-ways with most games, this simply isn't supported by the majority of games out there.
+For now, using a MEGA with DCS-BIOS will have to do.

 ## What we would do differently next time